Brussels Sprouts

 Glucosinolates Help in a Variety of Cancers

-In addition to sulforaphane, the benefits of glucosinolates found in Brussels sprouts have also been well supported through a variety of studies across several cancer types.16
+In addition to sulforaphane, the benefits of glucosinolates found in Brussels sprouts have also been well supported through various studies across several cancer types.16

-One review paper demonstrated the anticarcinogenic properties of glucosinolates through the results of six cohort studies (studies that follow participants over a longer period of time, typically years) and 74 case-control studies.17
+One review paper demonstrated the anticarcinogenic properties of glucosinolates through the results of six cohort studies (studies that follow participants over a longer period, typically years) and 74 case-control studies.17

-You should first consult with your veterinarian before adding Brussels sprouts to your dog’s diet.
-This helps ensure that your dog reaps all the benefits that can be gained from anti-cancer foods while not interfering with any of your dog’s current health or treatment plans and practices.
+You should consult your veterinarian before adding Brussels sprouts to your dog’s diet.
+This helps ensure that your dog reaps all the benefits gained from anti-cancer foods while not interfering with your dog’s current health or treatment plans and practices.

 This risk can be mitigated by cooking the Brussels sprouts you feed your dog, watching how much you give them, and supplementing their diet with iodine, which can be found in iodized salt, seafood, and seaweed if your dog is hypothyroid.1